GeoStat-Examples/gstools-connectivity-and-transport/README.md

 > Zinn, B. and Harvey, C. F.:
 > When good statistical models of aquifer heterogeneity go bad:
-> A comparison of flow, dispersion, and mass transferin connected and
+> A comparison of flow, dispersion, and mass transfer in connected and
 > multivariate Gaussian hydraulic conductivity fields,
 > Water Resour.
 Res., 39, 2003.